tigoe/LightProjects/light-rendering-indices.md

 **TLMF - Television Luminaire Matching Factor** A companion to TLCI, but based on using a reference luminant.
 Lets you evaluate two light sources relative to each other.
 Uses all colors from the Color Checker Classic.
 Based on a pre-digital camera standard (Rec.
 709), so may be out of date for some modern cameras.

 **TM-30-18** - The final number is the version number.
 Uses 99 colors, and gives the ability to judge how saturated colors will look under a source.
 Color graph lets you know if specific colors are over or under saturated, and what the tendency to shift is.
 Is expected to replace CRI.
 TM-30 Rf measures color fidelity, 0-100.
-Rg is a 60-140 scale, measuring saturation.
+R<sub>g</sub> is a 60-140 scale, measuring saturation.
 100 is proper saturation relative to the reference color.
 Below 100 is less saturated, above 100 is more saturated.

 More on TMC-30 from [Using TM-30 to Improve Your Lighting Design](https://www.ies.org/fires/using-tm-30-to-improve-your-lighting-design/):